 Turfgrass-Chinch bug

-Pest description and crop damage Small black bug, 0.18 inch long, with characteristic white marks on wing covers.
+Pest description and crop damage Small black bug, 0.18 inch in length, with characteristic white marks on wing covers.
 Nymphs are reddish with white or black markings.
-Chinch bugs are Hemipterans and as such have piercing, sucking mouth parts.
+Chinch bugs are Hemipterans and as such have piercing and sucking mouth parts.
 They suck sap from the crown and stem of grasses.
 Because chinch bugs tend to aggregate, damage often occurs in clumps.
 Grass becomes yellow and dies.
 Chinch bug damage generally is from mid- to late summer.
 Lawns under moderate to severe drought stress often are affected severely, and so chinch bug damage is usually worst after a particularly warm summer.
 Shaded areas of turf are damaged noticeably less.

 Biology and life history The species of chinch bug responsible for damage to turfgrass in the west is not well understood.
 The hairy chinch bug (B. leucopterus hirtus), which causes damage in northeastern states from Virginia to Minnesota and the southern chinch bug (B. insularis), found from the Carolinas to southern California, are better described.
 The species found in Oregon is unofficially known as the western chinch bug to differentiate it from these two.
 The western chinch bug is thought to have one generation per year.
 They likely overwinter as adults.
-They become active in spring when temperatures reach 45°F. Eggs are laid, which depending on temperature may hatch in 7 days or up to 6 weeks.
+They become active in spring when temperatures reach 45°F. Eggs are laid, which depending on the temperature, may hatch in 7 days or up to 6 weeks.
 The five immature (nymphal) stages are usually completed in 4 to 6 weeks.

 Management-cultural control